 Masri joined Columbia University in 1988 as a member of the faculty of the Columbia Graduate School of Business.
 He was appointed Vice Dean in 1993, a position he held for thirteen years.
 He previously taught engineering at Stanford University, and was a visiting professor at INSEAD (Institut Européen d’Administration des Affaires) in France.

-A scholar on education and contemporary geopolitics and society in the Arab world, Masri’s work focuses on understanding the historic, postcolonial dynamics among religion, education, society, and politics.
-He is the author of Tunisia: An Arab Anomaly (Columbia University Press, 2017), which examines why Tunisia was the only country to emerge from the Arab Spring a democracy.
-Masri’s writings on education and current affairs have been featured in the Financial Times, Huffington Post, and Times Higher Education.
+A scholar of the contemporary Arab world, Masri’s work focuses on understanding postcolonial dynamics among religion, education, society, and politics.
+He is the author of Tunisia: An Arab Anomaly (Columbia University Press, 2017), which examines why Tunisia was the only country to emerge from the Arab Spring as a democracy.
+The book has received positive coverage in a number of media outlets, including the Financial Times, Le Monde, Foreign Policy, Foreign Affairs, and the Journal of Democracy.
+Masri is often quoted in the press and appears frequently on news programs.
+His writings on education and current affairs have been featured in the Financial Times, Huffington Post, The Hill, and Times Higher Education.